 - Visit a page on Wikipedia that covers your topic.

 - Hit “edit” at the top of the page.

-- Add a notable fact and link to your article.
-Don’t even try to promote yourself.
+- Add a notable fact and a link to your article.
+Don’t make any effort to promote yourself.
 All you need is a link.

-Two minutes of your time, as simple as can be and highly worth it.
+2 minutes of your time, as simple as can be, and totally worth it.